 - “My current class involves 25 students, I teach 12 different subjects per week and I organize a field trip twice a month.”

 1989 -1993 Tomblefield High School, High School Diploma Ridgefield, NJ

 1993 – 1997 Bachelor of Science in Education, Fort Hays State University, NJ

 What to Write in a Teacher Resume Skills Section

-Problem-solving: as a Teacher, you work in a complex environment with new challenges every day.
+As a Teacher, you work in a complex environment with new challenges every day.
 You need to have the ability to deal with problems involving several concrete variables in standardized situations.

-Great authority: to enhance the attitude of students in a classroom, you must have great authority and strong classroom management.
+To enhance the attitude of students in a classroom, you must have great authority and strong classroom management.
 You also need this skill to build strong partnerships with parents.

 Additional Teacher Soft skill Examples

 - Praxis Series of exams